Azure/azure-tokens/README.md

 > Note: "Token Vault" for App Service is in Private Preview, and can be accessed by contacting our team, and completing the onboarding process under NDA.
 Private Preview features like "Token Vault" are primarily meant to gather feedback, and should not be used in production.
 Support may be discontinued in the future.

-# What is "Token Vault" for App Service?
+# "Token Vault" for App Service

 "Token Vault" for App Service is a general purpose OAuth Token Management service for developers.
 It helps simplify the process of authenticating and authorizing users across SaaS services, thus reducing the level of investment needed in ramping up, implementation and maintenance of security features.